Some Causes and Features of Swelling

 Sudden swelling

-Usually pain, redness, warmth, and/or tenderness in the affected area
+Usually pain, redness or darkness, warmth, and/or tenderness in the affected area

 If the clot travels and blocks an artery to the lung (pulmonary embolism), usually shortness of breath and sometimes coughing up blood